-As a small business owner, the draw of WordPress was the massive amount of development time that had been poured into the project, meaning simple folk like me could drag and drop until my heart's content to build fantastic looking websites that work under the hood really well too.
+As a small business owner, the draw of WordPress was the massive amount of development time that had been poured into the project, meaning simple folk like me could drag and drop until my heart's content to build fantastic-looking websites that work under the hood really well too.

-On paper, Squarespace seems like just another DIY website builder software that offers templates and simple builder functionality but from the moment you look at the demos on their website you are taken aback with the effort that has gone into making them look, well, stunning.
+On paper, Squarespace seems like just another DIY website builder software that offers templates and simple builder functionality but from the moment you look at the demos on their website you are taken aback by the effort that has gone into making them look, well, stunning.

 I have been hearing good things about the platform from a wide range of people, from freelancers to agencies that are using the platform for their client projects so intrigued by this, having been drawn in by the beauty of the templates showcase on the Squarespace website I decided I would set up a trial and build a website myself just to get a feel for the platform and to see if my clients could benefit from it.

-Just to clarify, whilst I am not a "coder" I have a decent amount of hands-on web development experience having built websites for clients with, Joomla, WordPress, HTML, Opencart, Zencart, Magento, CS-Cart (to name a few) over the years.
+Just to clarify, whilst I am not a "coder" I have a decent amount of hands-on web development experience having built websites for clients with, Joomla, WordPress, HTML, Opencart, Zencart, Magento, and CS-Cart (to name a few) over the years.

 My first Squarespace website.

-Not so bad, but not earth-shattering either, then I got distracted building sales funnels and email capture-focused websites for a client project I was working on using LeadPages.
+Not so bad, but not earth-shattering either.
+Then I got distracted building sales funnels and email capture-focused websites for a client project I was working on using LeadPages.

-In other words, if collecting email addresses is the goal, then anything on the page that doesn't focus the visitor on giving their email address is superfluous and, therefore, unnecessary.
+If collecting email addresses is the goal, then anything on the page that doesn't focus the visitor on giving their email address is superfluous and, therefore, unnecessary.

 My website had a clear call to action but there was a lot going on, and this was reflected in my bounce rate and conversions, I was trying to drive too many actions at once, download this, call me, email me, look at this, subscribe to that as I was constantly asked questions by clients who had looked at my website and been impressed, but evidently had failed to read much of the content.

-I wanted to channel visitors to my website through a kind of landing page that gave a one-breath introduction as to what they can expect from the site and also encouraged email address capture via a LeadPages LeadBox.
+I wanted to channel visitors to my website through a kind of landing page that gave a one-breath introduction to what they can expect from the site and also encouraged email address capture via a LeadPages LeadBox.

-I decided I would jump back into Squarespace and try building a whole site, still sceptical at this point as I was used to having several hundred thousand options at my fingertips and this was reduced to just a few in true Squarespace fashion.
+I decided I would jump back into Squarespace and try building a whole site, still skeptical at this point as I was used to having several hundred thousand options at my fingertips and this was reduced to just a few in true Squarespace fashion.

-I built my www.logicalfox.com website in 1 day, adding the pages, then the content and it looked nice, I still loved my old WordPress site more but I followed my gut and made the Squarespace site live, then I was struck by lightning as it came together, not literally 😉
+I built my www.logicalfox.com website in 1 day, adding the pages, then the content and it looked nice, I still loved my old WordPress site more, but I followed my gut and made the Squarespace site live, then I was struck by lightning as it came together, not literally 😉

-I had created a squeeze page for my homepage that focused visitors attention much better, straight away I was seeing a bounce rate in the 20-35% range, as opposed to 50-75% on my old website (for the uninitiated the lower your bounce rate the better).
+I had created a squeeze page for my homepage that focused visitors' attention much better, straight away I was seeing a bounce rate in the 20-35% range, as opposed to 50-75% on my old website (for the uninitiated the lower your bounce rate the better).
 The main site itself had clear calls to action (just like my last site) with the nice addition of an announcement bar that I can use to promote special offers or products etc. which I could have managed in WordPress but not without a significant amount of "fiddling" with my theme.